sunbc0120/sunbc0120/README.md

 - 💵 Price Optimisation
 - 🛩️ Predictive Maintenance
 - 💊 Pharmaceutical Development

-I enjoy developing tools to democratise Data Science for stakeholders without technical background for them to focus on business value-adding with their proprietary data asset.
+One of my passions lies in developing tools that democratize Data Science, enabling stakeholders without technical backgrounds to leverage their proprietary data assets and focus on adding business value.

 ## 🏆 Trophy